 Proof of financial means to cover your stay in Germany

-Having all the documents above when filling out your German visa application will make the process much smoother.
+Having all the documents above when filling out your German visa application will make the process that much smoother.

 How to Write a German Resume